 1. Nudists want to be naked 24/7

 This is probably the most common belief among people who know nothing about nudism.
 I’ve seen this idea expressed on TV shows and in comedy skits poking fun at the way we live.
 But this is far from the truth.
-This assumption arises, I think, because people often take a dichotomous, black and white approach to those who lead a different lifestyle.
-Textiles (that you non-nudists) just assume nudism is opposite to the way everyone else thinks; so if the general public is forced to wear pants when it’s a hundred degrees out (I can’t tell you how often I suffer in the Florida heat in summer) surely, nudists must freeze their butts off when it’s snowing!
-Reality is, nudists like to feel good.
+This assumption arises, I think, because people often take a dichotomous, black and white approach to different lifestyles.
+Textiles (that’s you non-nudists) just assume nudism is opposite to the way everyone else thinks; so if the general public is forced to wear pants when it’s a hundred degrees out (I can’t tell you how often I suffer in the Florida heat in summer) surely, nudists must freeze their butts off when it’s snowing!
+But the reality is, nudists like to feel good.
 That’s the whole point!
 If it’s cold, we dress up!
 If it’s sweltering hot, off go the clothes!

 2. Nudists want to be naked everywhere.

 Nudists want to be naked where it is practical and comfortable.
 You’ll never see us shoveling snow or beekeeping or weeding thorns in our birthday suits!
 But we do prefer getting naked at the beach, the pool, outdoors on a nice hiking trail, or just sitting our bare butts on the couch with a good book.
 While there are those of us who prefer being nude while grocery shopping, banking, or going out to eat, most nudists I know dress for such occasions.
 I’ve been to resorts around the world, and at some of them, like Valalta Naturist Camp in Croatia, clothing is required in the dining room.